apinsard/chuse/README.md

     chuse [-f|--force] <atom> [[modifier]<flag> ...] [--because <reason>]
         Alter use flags.
-By default, if the given atom doesn't match any existing ebuild, an error will be raised.
+By default, if the given atom doesn't match any existing ebuild, or if one of the given useflags doesn't seem to exist, an error will be raised.
         Use -f/--force option to disable this behavior.
 If no flag is specified, the current rules matching the underlying atom will be displayed. chuse <atom>
         Print current flags set and history.
     chuse (-h|--help)